On August 2, 2018, Apple became the first American company to cross the $1 trillion threshold in market value.

 Still, the biggest advancement was real-time information, which led to the sharing economy.
 People could connect instantaneously through their mobile devices.
 Without real-time data transfer there would be no Uber, Grubhub, or any other app that relies on a fast connection.

 Once again, there was money to be made in the switch to 4G.
 Cell tower companies were among those enjoying huge rallies.
 The new capabilities and increasing use of video meant that better towers were required.

-Two of the leading cell phone tower companies brought big profits to their investors over the last ten years.
-Since the start of 2009, American Tower Corp (AMT) is up 710%, while competitor Crown Castle International (CCI) has gained 758%.
+Two of the leading cell phone tower companies brought big profits to their investors over the last 10+ years.
+Since the start of 2009, American Tower Corp is up 850%, while competitor Crown Castle International has gained more than 1,000%.

 And now, the most advanced breakthrough of all is right around the corner.